 How will non-presenting participants find a table?

-While we pre-assigned presenters to tables, the other participants will choose a table when they register at the conference (by picking up a roundtable ticket at the registration desk).
+While we pre-assigned presenters to tables, the other participants will choose 2 tables when they register at the conference (by picking up roundtable tickets at the registration desk).